stefanzugal/accept-plugin/README.md

 ### Installation Notes
 The plugin can be installed as ordinary redmine plugin (compatible with redmine 3.2.x, 3.0.x, 2.6.x) and does not require database migration:
 * Create directory your_redmine_base/plugins/accept
-* Copy the content of this repository to the created directory
+* Copy the content of this repository to the created directory.
+If you are cloning from this repository, please make sure to rename the root folder from "accept-plugin" to "accept" to match the described folder structure above.
+Otherwise, you will experience errors as described in [#8](../../issues/8).
 * Restart redmine (e.g., through "touch your_redmine_base/tmp/restart.txt)
 * The accept plugin needs to know which issue status is considered as "accepted" in your redmine installation.
 By default, the first status is considered the "accepted" status.
 This behaviour can be configured in your redmine installation: Administration --> Plugins --> Accept Plugin --> Configure